python/cpython/Doc/library/struct.rst

 Native byte order is big-endian or little-endian, depending on the host system.
-For example, Intel x86, AMD64 (x86-64), and Apple M1 are little-endian; IBM z and most legacy architectures are big-endian.
+For example, Intel x86, AMD64 (x86-64), and Apple M1 are little-endian; IBM z and many legacy architectures are big-endian.
 Use :data:`sys.byteorder` to check the endianness of your system.

 Native size and alignment are determined using the C compiler's